PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psmoduledevelopment/templates/default-template-parameters.md

 There is however a way to set default input for any parameter.
 By default, settings for 'author' and 'company' exist.

 All configuration settings that start with `psmoduledevelopment.template.parameterdefault.` contain default values.
-Let#s take a look:
+Let's take a look:

 ```powershell
 Get-PSFConfig psmoduledevelopment.template.parameterdefault.*